• Skip to primary navigation

 Now that I suddenly and somewhat shockingly find myself in mid-July, I’m already dreaming about a new rendition filled with a summery peach compote.
 And if time is short or you can’t bear the oven and the stovetop in the heat, a pot of jam could easily take the place of the compote.
 Perhaps blackberry, or strawberry.
 See?
 Endlessly adaptable.
 Brown sugar and the tang of creme fraiche are truly excellent companions for most fruits.
 And now I’ve just thought of figs…

-Top view table scene of brown sugar cake with rhubarb compote and creme fraiche buttercream with three slices on plates and a pot of creme fraiche
+Brown sugar cake with rhubarb compote and creme fraiche buttercream with three slices on plates.

 Brown Sugar Cake with Rhubarb Compote and Creme Fraiche Buttercream